sgalella/kArmedBandit/README.md

-# kArmedBandit
+# k-Armed Bandit
-Code for the multi-armed bandits problem.
+Code for the stationary and nonstationary multi-armed bandits problem.